What is a health savings account?

 To qualify for an HSA, you must be enrolled in a high-deductible health insurance plan and have no other health insurance.
 You cannot be claimed as a dependent on someone else’s tax return nor eligible for Medicare.

-Your employer may offer HSA-eligible insurance plans.
-You can also find financial institutions that offer these accounts.
-BMO Harris Bank and Bank of America offer HSAs, for example.
-Applying for an HSA at a bank is similar to opening a savings account.
+Your employer may offer an HSA, but many financial institutions offer these accounts, too.
+BMO Harris Bank and Bank of America offer HSAs, for example, as do Fidelity Investments and Charles Schwab.
 You must fill out an application and provide basic information, such as your Social Security number, date of birth, physical address, phone number and a valid email address.

-You can use HealthCare.gov to find HSA-eligible plans and websites like HSASearch to compare providers.
+You can use HealthCare.gov to find HSA-eligible plans and websites such as HSASearch to compare HSA providers.

 With an HSA, you can decide how much you want to contribute, up to the annual limits set by the IRS.
 If you have an HSA through your employer, you can set up automatic contributions to the account from your paycheck.